darwinia-network/bridger/README.md

 ## Configuration

 The currently darwinia-bridger supports muliti bridges.
 Each bridge has its own configuration file.
-The configuration filename pattern is `bridges-<BRIDGE_NAME>.toml`
+The configuration filename pattern is `bridge-<BRIDGE_NAME>.toml`

 The default configuration dir is your `BRIDGER_HOME` env var.